Bikramsahoolive/mailscripter/README.md

 ## Features

 `mailscripter` is a powerful and easy-to-use Node.js module designed to handle and automate email-related tasks in your applications.
-With `mailscripter`, you can easily send emails both Synchronously and Asynchronously.
+With `mailscripter`, you can easily send emails useing both callback or promise.

 ## Installation